Supervised Machine Learning done right: getting the labels that you want

 Then click on Smart Labeling in the AI section of the side menu.
 If you have not created any Smart Labeling resources so far, you will be invited to create your first Labeling Workspace by clicking the green button below:

 Think of the Labeling Workspace as an area where you can carry out multiple annotation tasks on a dataset of your choice.
 The annotation interface that Smart Labeling is currently using is that of CVAT: the open-source Computer Vision Annotation Tool developed by Intel.
-Smart Labeling facilitates using CVAT in the cloud-native manner, with labeling software running on-demand, annotations safely persisted in an automatically backed up database, and datasets stored in cost-efficient S3 buckets.
+Smart Labeling facilitates using CVAT in the cloud-native manner, with labeling software running on-demand, annotations safely persisted in an automatically backed up database, and datasets stored in cost-efficient Object Storage buckets.

 After you fill in the Labeling Workspace name and the optional description, select the bucket(s) that the data that you wish to annotate is located at: